-Lemon Dessert Recipes for Spring
+Lemon Dessert Recipes for Summer Picnics

 Spring is the time of year you can put lemon on anything and call it a seasonal meal.
 Lemon asparagus, lemon fish, lemon infused soup.
 Lemon frappucinos, lemon spritzers, lemon meatballs…it’s like the pumpkin spice of spring.
 Lemon desserts, however, take the cake (har har) for springtime treats.
 Gone are the rich, velvety chocolate things of winter (don’t worry–they’ll be back), and the time has come for light, creamy, palate-cleansing treats using our favorite Plant Paradox citrus juice!

 I have three recipes for lemony springtime desserts that are perfect for serving at Easter brunch or any springtime gathering.
 The best part is these can go right into summer picnics and gatherings, too.
 Lemon treats are the white pants of desserts–they don’t go out of style until Labor Day weekend.
 Then, on September 1st, any lemon out past its curfew turns into a pumpkin (with spice).